Skip to main content

 6 Alternative Treatments for Spinal Stenosis

-Spinal stenosis is a wear-and-tear condition of the spine, which causes the narrowing of the spinal cord.
+Spinal stenosis is a wear-and-tear condition of the spine which causes spinal cord narrowing.
 The cord consists of a nerve bundle, which is compressed due to the pressure that results from the stenosis (narrowing).

 Since nerves transmit signals to and from the brain, spinal stenosis can cause numbness and pain to complete paralysis, depending on the severity of the disease.